HSA Plan Prescription Drugs

 Maintenance Drugs

-If you take any maintenance prescription medications to treat certain ongoing medical conditions, you will need to fill your 90-day prescriptions in one of three ways:
+If you take any maintenance prescription medications to treat certain ongoing medical conditions, you will need to fill your 90-day prescriptions in one of five ways:

-If you attempt to fill a maintenance drug at a pharmacy other than CVS or Emory, you will be charged the full retail cost.
+If you attempt to fill a maintenance drug at a pharmacy other than the above options, you will be charged the full retail cost.

 View list of Maintenance Drugs